VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Block Healing

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend any number of ki points.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend any number of ki points.
 If the target would heal before the start of your next turn, its healing is reduced by 10 times the number of ki points spent, to a minimum of 0.
 This reduction is applied to each instance of healing the target receives for the duration.

 #### Deny Reactions

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to prevent the target from reacting quickly.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to prevent the target from reacting quickly.
 Until the end of your next turn, the target cannot take reactions.

 #### Disarm

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to attempt to disarm the target.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to attempt to disarm the target.
 The target must succeed on a Strength saving throw or drop one item of your choice.

 #### Discombobulate

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to attempt to disrupt the target's ability to attack.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to attempt to disrupt the target's ability to attack.
 The target must make a Wisdom saving throw.

 On a failure, if the target can make multiple attacks on its turn through the Extra Attack or Multiattack feature, the number of attacks it can make on its next turn is reduced by 1.
 If the target does not possess either of those features, it instead has disadvantage on the first attack it makes on its next turn.
 A creature cannot suffer from this effect more than once at a given time.